jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

   (a) providing for the management and inspection of residences established pursuant to section 364:
   (b) defining the rights of children and young persons placed in any residence established pursuant to section 364:
   (c) limiting the powers of the staff of any residence established pursuant to section 364 to punish or discipline the children or young persons placed in the residence:
-  (ca) regulating searches conducted under sections 384C and 384E and the inspection of incoming and outgoing mail under section 384B including, without limitation,—
+  (ca) regulating searches conducted under sections 384C and the inspection of incoming and outgoing mail under section 384B including, without limitation,—
     (i) prescribing the manner in which the searches and inspections may be carried out:
     (ii) prescribing the powers that may be exercised when conducting a search or inspection:
     (iii) providing for the seizure, disposal, safe keeping, or return of any article, drug, or substance found during a search or inspection: